Channel Estimation for Flexible Intelligent Metasurfaces: From Model-Based Approaches to Neural Operators: Learning-Based Channel Estimation with Fourier Neural Operator for FIM Systems

 where the choice of the hyperparameter $\kappa_\text{max}$, referred to as FNO modes in the implementation, is constrained by the number of antennas $N$.
 This constraint arises from the use of the real FFT on the real-valued latent function $\mathbf{v}_t(n)$.
 Due to the Hermitian symmetry of the Fourier transform of real signals, an input sequence of length $N$ yields only $\lfloor N/2 \rfloor + 1$ unique, non-redundant frequency modes.
 Consequently, to prevent an index out-of-bounds error during the selection of the lowest modes, the hyperparameter must satisfy the condition $\kappa_\text{max} \le \lfloor N/2 \rfloor + 1$.
 This ensures the validity of the operation and highlights a practical consideration when applying the FNO model to FIMs of varying sizes.

-\textbf{Remark 3:} The Fourier-domain operation allows the FNO to efficiently learn global dependencies across the entire FIM array with a constant number of parameters, irrespective of the number of antennas $N$.
-This grants the FNO a powerful property of mesh-independence.
-A model trained on an FIM with $N$ antennas can be directly evaluated on a large-scale FIM with $N' > N$ antennas without retraining.
-This offers immense practical value for deploying solutions across FIM hardware of varying scales and configurations.
+\textbf{Remark 3:} The Fourier-domain operation allows the FNO to efficiently learn global dependencies across the entire FIM array, granting it the powerful property of mesh-independence. {This distinguishes the FNO from standard convolutional networks, which learn spatially localized kernels that are inherently tied to the resolution of the training grid.
+The learnable weights of FNO are parameterized in the frequency domain, operating on a fixed number of low-frequency Fourier modes.
+Since these modes represent continuous basis functions, their meaning is independent of the underlying spatial discretization.
+By learning in this resolution-agnostic domain, the FNO approximates a continuous physical operator rather than a discrete pattern.
+Consequently, a model trained on an FIM with $N$ antennas can be directly evaluated on a larger-scale FIM with $N' > N$ antennas.} This offers immense practical value for deploying solutions across FIM hardware of varying scales and configurations. {While both the proposed FNO and sparsity-based parametric channel estimation methods operate in a transformed domain related to spatial frequencies, their philosophies and implementations are fundamentally different.
+The sparsity-based methods solve a sparse linear inverse problem on a discrete grid, while FNO learns a continuous and non-linear operator that is biased towards smooth functions.}